 Application for the Doctor of Philosophy Degree

 Completion of this degree offers opportunities in academic institutions, industry, government agencies and administrative positions for individuals who wish to pursue careers as independent researchers, educators, administrators or other positions requiring a terminal degree.
 This curriculum typically is completed in five to six years.
 Starting fall 2016 base stipends for PhD students will be $27,500 per year.
-Ph.D. students are also provided with paid health insurance and tuition paid by a Dean’s scholarship.
+Ph.D. students are also provided with paid health insurance and tuition and fees paid by a Dean’s scholarship.

 Graduate training in the biomedical sciences is offered in the following areas: biochemistry, bioengineering, bioinformatics, biostatistics, cancer biology, cardiovascular biology, cell biology, cell regulation, drug discovery, epidemiology, genomics, genetics and development, immunology, lipidomics, marine biomedicine and environmental sciences, microbiology, molecular biology, neuroscience, oral biology and pathogenesis, pathology, pharmacology, proteomics, signal transduction, structural biology, toxicology and many others.

 The first year curriculum offers an entire academic year for the Ph.D. student to explore all of the graduate training programs before selecting a program and research area.
 More information about the curriculum and the research training programs can be found at http://academicdepartments.musc.edu/grad/.

 Applications will be accepted through the dates shown below.
 However, you are encouraged to submit ALL of your applications materials as soon as possible for best consideration.